BrittanySchutrum/AverageRadialLengthCrossings-Spheroids/README.md

 # Calculating the number of Average Radial Length Crossings (ARLC)
-This README file provides documentation pertaining to the script “AverageRadialLengthCrossings.m” developed for shape factor analysis of spheroids and organoids in the manuscript “Shape Factor Screening to Quantify Morphological Signatures of Spheroid/Organoid Malignancy and Invasiveness”.
-This analysis was inspired by radial length crossing metrics proposed by Kilday *et. al.* for mammagram analysis applications [[1]](https://pubmed.ncbi.nlm.nih.gov/18218460/)
+This README file provides documentation pertaining to the script “AverageRadialLengthCrossings.m” developed for shape factor analysis of spheroids and organoids in the manuscript **“Shape Factor Analysis as a Quantitative Framework for Assessing Spheroid and Organoid Morphology and Invasiveness”**.
+This analysis was inspired by radial length crossing metrics proposed by [Kilday *et. al.*](https://pubmed.ncbi.nlm.nih.gov/18218460/) for mammagram analysis applications.
+Scripts were developed in MATLAB version R2023B with Image Processing Toolbox Version 23.2

 ### Average Radial Length Crossings
 Here, the radial length is defined as the Euclidian distance from the centroid to each perimeter point.